feedhenry-raincatcher/raincatcher-core/README.md

 See the example on [examples/js]() for more information also for reusing the unit test suites from JavaScript code.

+### Publishing modules

+Before publishing the typescript modules, do a manual compilation step via `npm run build` on the root of the repository.

 ### Repository commands

  `npm run test` - run unit tests